eleda77/eleda77.github.io/docs/vocab_list.md

 **doughty** - brave and persistent (no, not doughy)

-**drumlin** - oan val-shaped hill, largely composed of glacial drift, formed beneath a glacier or ice sheet and aligned in the direction of ice flow
+**drumlin** - an oval-shaped hill, largely composed of glacial drift, formed beneath a glacier or ice sheet and aligned in the direction of ice flow
 ### E {#header-title-5}
 **ekename** - nickname